 - Minimize your product packaging.
 The packaging around your products is an important part of your branding.
 It also adds to the weight of your products.
 Look for creative ways to convey your branding without adding much weight and bulk to your orders.

 Small reductions in packing materials can add up to substantial eCommerce shipping cost savings over time.
 As a bonus, you’ll also save on the cost of packaging and infill.

 Shipping your products in smaller boxes can save you money on DIM weight pricing, too.
 DIM weight is a calculation that all the major carriers use to incorporate size into their price structure.
 Using the DIM weight formula, a 5-pound package could be charged as if it weighed 6, 7, or even 10 or more pounds because of the size of the box.

 DIM weight pricing mostly affects large and lightweight or fragile products.
 A small product packed in a big box with a lot of infill stuffed around it is a DIM weight fail.
 This style of packing can increase your eCommerce shipping costs.
 It may feel more secure to ship your orders with lots of padding.
 However, in most cases, even fragile products can be safely shipped with minimal infill, if they are properly boxed and packed.

 Even if you can’t avoid DIM weight pricing, you can reduce your DIM factor.
-Pack your products in the smallest boxes they can safely ship in.
+Pack your products in the smallest boxes they can safely ship in, and you will see your average shipping costs come down.
 Work with your fulfillment warehouse to find better ways to package your products to avoid DIM weight charges.